Gary Barlow: 2005–2011: Take That reunion and Shame

 Barlow returned to the spotlight in a successful TV documentary, Take That: For the Record in 2005.
 Following this success and renewed interest, Take That experienced a career renaissance in 2005 when the post-Williams line-up reformed for a sell-out arena/stadium tour.
 The band released their comeback single "Patience" which went to number one for four weeks while also topping the charts across Europe.
 Patience was also voted the Record of the Year in 2006 and won a Brit Award for single of the year.
 This was followed with "Shine" which became the band's tenth number-one single.
 Take That's first album of new material in over ten years, Beautiful World was released on 24 November 2006.
 The album peaked at number one in the UK Album Chart selling over 2.8 million copies in the UK alone as of 2012.
 It was re-released as a tour edition with hit single "Rule the World" in 2007 and peaked again at number one.

 In 2008, the band were nominated for four Brit Awards (Best British Group, Best British Album, Best British Single and Best British Live Act).
 They won Best British Single and Best British Live Act.
 After great success in 2006, Take That released the single "Greatest Day" which went straight to number one and became their eleventh number-one single in the UK.
 The week after they released their second album since their reunion in 2006, The Circus.
 The Circus album was also a great success for Take That going straight to the top of the UK album chart and selling over 2.2 million copies in the country, going multi-platinum within four days of its release.
-In June and July 2009, Take That performed a record-breaking tour named Take That Present: The Circus Live throughout the United Kingdom and it sold over one million tickets in just five hours.
+In June and July 2009, Take That performed a record-breaking tour named Take That Presents: The Circus Live throughout the United Kingdom and it sold over one million tickets in just five hours.

 Barlow's first solo release since 1999 was a duet with reconciled Take That bandmate Robbie Williams on a single entitled "Shame".
 The single was written by both Barlow and Williams after they began to work together in Los Angeles on new material for a new Take That album following Williams' return to the band.
 On the first day of the song being released to the radio and the media, "Shame" received an unprecedented 694 plays on the radio and 153 plays on TV.
 The single peaked at number 2 in the UK, selling 224,000 copies and being certified as Silver by the BPI, while also charting in 21 countries worldwide.